asbahkhan67-ctrl/Computer-Architecture/README.md

-# Computer-Architecture and Operating System Repo
+# Computer-Architecture and Operating System

 Repo for Class tasks , assignments etc...